2026 Chi Nei Tsang Training Schedule

 Trace the history and development of Chi Nei Tsang (Anmo) and Ampuku as a healing modality and its migration through in Asia, from China to Japan.

-Ampuku, sometimes referred to as Abdominal Acupressure is an ancient practice from Japan that preceeded Shiatsu
+Ampuku, sometimes referred to as Abdominal Acupressure is an ancient practice from Japan that preceeded Shiatsu.
+Learn an entire treatment for the back of the body to tame and descend excess Yang chi.

-Learn treatments to purge stagnant energy from the body by “chasing the winds” through the meridians of the arms, legs, head and chest.
+Learn treatments to purge stagnant energy with Hand Scanning; “chasing the winds” through the meridians of the arms, legs, head and chest.

 We will look at the ancient roots of "Ampuku" as is was practiced hundreds of years ago and use similar techniques and hand positions and learn an entire treatment for the head, back, legs and feet.